axibase/atsd-use-cases/Expatriation/README.md

 ## Current Data

+The underlying IRS report contains the names of the individuals who expatriated in the first quarter of 2018.

-Annual and quarterly data may be queried to return samples stored in [Axibase Time Series Database](https://axibase.com/products/axibase-time-series-database/) using SQL Console in the user interface.
+Support for date aggregations in [Axibase Time Series Database](https://axibase.com/products/axibase-time-series-database/) SQL syntax allows reporting on both the annual and quarterly basis.

 ### Annual Data

-Using [SQL Console](https://github.com/axibase/atsd/blob/master/sql/README.md) to track recent expatriation trends:

 ```sql
 SELECT date_format(time+365*24*60*60000, 'yyyy') AS "Year",